steven-halla/casino_hell/README.md

 to get players playing games daily have daily rewards.
 Rewards can be things such as heart points, food, money, exp etc etc

+quest can also be " dont use magic" or anything else that will make the game harder.